 Personal/romantic relationships between employees of different levels of authority within the College may affect the morale of co-workers by creating actual or perceived favoritism.
-Therefore, neither party to a romantic relationship should participate in formal or informal supervision, review or evaluation of the other.
-The College may alter the work responsibilities of parties engaged in a romantic relationship in order to limit their professional contact with one another.
+Therefore, neither party to a romantic relationship should participate in formal or informal

 Romantic relationships between employees and students are strictly prohibited.
 For more information regarding amorous relationships, contact Human Resources at (617) 333-2263.